 After winning millions, he quickly learned that his friends were not very reliable.
 Instead of being there for him, they only wanted the cash.
 One of these so-called friends was a woman called Dee Dee Moree.
 She told Shakespeare that she was interested in writing a book about his life.
 The two became friends quickly and even ended up being business partners.

 It is believed that Dee Dee was a con artist who took large sums of money from Abrahams and eventually ended up Murdering him.
 The story became huge after Dee Dee was convicted of murder and she still insisted that she hadn’t done anything.

 Benefits are there to help people who don’t have the means to support themselves.
 The following story is about a guy who was anything but desperate.

 Roland McLaughlin is one of the people who should be ashamed of themselves.
 The Manchester bouncer had acquired benefits totaling about 10,000 pounds over three years.
 His reason for receiving funding was back pain – a valid enough reason.

-Unfortunately, Roland forgot to tell authorities one little thing when he made the benefits claim.
+Unfortunately, Roland forgot to tell the authorities one little thing when he made the benefits claim.
 It accidentally slipped his mind that he had won 62,950 pounds from the lottery.
-Eventually, the 37-year-old father admitted four counts of dishonesty.
+Eventually, the 37-year-old father admitted to four counts of dishonesty.